Information Technology (BS)

 - 1

-See the details of registering in the links for each course.
+See the details of registering for these courses in the Computer Science Department website resources.
 Students are encouraged to complete these credits during junior and senior years to draw on prior experience.
 Note:

 - 2